jeremiah-k/aiprep/README.md

 ## Notes

 - Ensure all specified files exist.
 Non-existent or invalid file paths will be skipped with a warning.
-- Use the `--db` and `--rb` options carefully to handle code block rendering issues when interacting with AI tools.
+- Use the `--deblock` and `--reblock` options carefully to handle code block rendering issues when interacting with AI tools.
+- `--recursive` works with glob patterns (e.g., `"*.py"`) to collect matching files in all directories.

 ## Purpose